codeshaunted-legacy/style/c++.md

 int example_integer = 1;
 ```
 #### Class Member Variables
-Private class member variables should be named like local variables, except that they should be prefixed with an underscore.
+Private and protected class member variables should be named like local variables, except that they should be prefixed with an underscore.
 This doesn't apply to public class member variables.
 ```cpp
 class Example {
   public: